 After the procedure

 Your child will stay in the Day Stay Unit until they are ready to go home.
-If biopsies are taken these will be sent for analysis and results are available within 2-3 weeks.
-A report and copies of these are sent to the doctor who referred your child.
+If biopsies are taken these will be sent for analysis and results will be available within 2-3 weeks.
+A report and copies of these will be sent to the doctor who referred your child.
 We do not telephone results.

 - bleeding if a biopsy is performed

 The best way to establish what type of liver disease is present and the extent of the disease, is a biopsy.
 Your child will have a general anaesthetic (be completely asleep) for the procedure.
 The biopsy is usually performed by inserting a needle into the liver through the skin and taking a small sample of liver tissue.
 Examination of the sample under the microscope can demonstrate what damage or what type of disease is present.
 Before the doctor does this procedure, they will check whether or not your child is at increased risk of bleeding by doing blood tests.
 Following the procedure, children are monitored for a minimum of 6 hours in hospital and may require an overnight admission.

 This is an x-ray test of the small intestine.
 Your child will have to drink some special liquid (barium).
 If they are unable to drink the liquid, a soft flexible tube (naso-gastric tube) may be placed through one of their nostrils and then down into their stomach.
 The barium liquid can be seen on x-ray.
 It coats the lining of the intestine and x-rays are then taken which may identify an abnormality of the intestine.

 This test is done in the x-ray (radiology) department at Starship Hospital.

 It is done to see if there are any problems with the small intestine (like Crohn’s disease or vomiting).